-A four-century-old English Family Bible makes the ideal family heirloom.
+A three, four, or nearly five century old English Family Bible makes the ideal family heirloom.
 Your children can gain a deeper appreciation for the Bible by holding one of the earliest English printings in their hands.
 Just gazing upon its ancient print style and thick pages brings a sense of reverence and awe, and reminds one of the sacrifices made by the early printers to bring us these treasured early copies of God’s Word.
 What an amazing conversation piece and attention-commanding display item for your home!
 And what a magnificent gift for a very special occasion, or for the “person who has everything.”

-Of course, the leather bindings typically last around 150 to 300 years of use before disintegrating, so over 80% of our ancient Bibles have been either completely rebound in fresh, strong, new leather… or at least had their original boards (covers) re-attached to a newer leather spine, one or more times over the centuries.
-Such restoration is usually required and expected, and does not negatively effect the value of the book in any way.
-Other than applying a moisturizing cream to the leather binding once every few years, they require no special care beyond what common sense would dictate.
+Of course, the leather bindings typically last around 150 to 300 years of use before disintegrating, so over 90% of our ancient Bibles have been either completely rebound in fresh, strong, new leather… or at least had their original boards (covers) re-attached to a newer leather spine, one or more times over the centuries.
+Such restoration is usually required and expected, and does not have a negative effect on the value of the book in any way.
+Other than applying a leather moisturizing cream to the binding once every few years, they require no special care beyond what common sense would dictate.

-Rare antiquarian (antique) Bibles that are investment-grade typically increase in value each year by 15 to 25% or more.
+Rare antiquarian (antique) Bibles that are investment-grade can increase in value over the years at a rate that well outpaces the devaluation (inflation) of the currency used to purchase them.
 Much like coastal real estate, “They aren’t making any more” and demand only goes up each year.
 Unlike real estate however, it is highly unlikely such treasures will continue to be affordable in decades to come…as the finite supply is continually bought-up by collectors and institutions.

 They cannot lose nearly half their value in one year, like many stock market funds have done recently.
 Indeed, the stock market has finally revealed itself to many Christians as being nothing more than the “socially-acceptable gambling” that it always has been.
 Also, should a thief break into your home, it is highly unlikely that he would think to steal an old Bible!

-For a deeper understanding of the differences between, and historical significance of, these two Bible translations please read our English Bible History page.
-In addition to carefully reviewing this Antique Bible Buyer’s Guide page to familiarize your self with some of the basics of antique and rare Bibles, you will also find that a very detailed discussion of the history behind each of the various early English Bible translations, and close-up images of pages (leaves) from each one, can be found in the Ancient Rare Bible Leaves section of our website.
+For a deeper understanding of the differences between, and historical significance of, the ancient English Bible translations please read our English Bible History page.
+Reviewing this Antique Bible Buyer’s Guide page to familiarize yourself with some of the basics of antique and rare Bibles, can also be helpful.
+Of course, you are welcome to call or email us with specific questions, or general guidance in selecting the best antique Bible within your budget.

 You may wish to obtain a very large and ornate pulpit-sized “folio” printing (up to 17 inches tall) of a King James or Geneva Bible, as a more grand centerpiece for your home.
-This material usually starts at well under $10,000 and can go up to around $25,000, with some even higher.
+Or perhaps a standard “quarto” size printing (typically about 8 to 9 inches tall) is what you seek.
 Contact Us to discuss what is currently available in our inventory.
-If you want to build a collection, rather than just obtain one or two ancient Bibles, you may want to eventually acquire a very rare Bishops Bible (the “rough draft” of the King James Version), and perhaps a Rheims New Testament, which are in that same price range.

-Generally, the three factors that most effect a Bible’s price are:
+Generally, beyond the critically important and obvious factors of completeness, condition, and historical significance of a particular edition; three additional factors that most affect a Bible’s price are:

-- Extra Features… the Book of Common Prayer, Psalter-Hymnals, Almanac-Calendars, The Genealogies, Maps, Concordances, Illustrations, decorative red ruling, etc.
+- Extra Features… the Book of Common Prayer, Psalter-Hymnals, Almanac-Calendars, The Genealogies, Maps, Concordances, Illustrations, decorative red ruling, etc, typically increase the price

 Collectors of classic cars don’t usually expect a car have its original paint job, and if it does, they will usually give it the nice new coat of paint that it needs.
 For the same reason, collectors of ancient Bibles are generally not hung-up on the originality of the binding.
 It’s not about the binding… it’s about the quality of the pages of text.

 Absolutely!
 This is a common request, and it does not cost very much.
-After examining your selection, and finalizing the purchase, we would be happy to put you in touch with one of our trusted and talented binders (who live in various places across the country).
-They can rebind your Bible in your choice of leather color and texture, stamp any design or words you please into the leather spine or covers, and even add metal clasps or ornamentation.
+After examining your selection, and finalizing the purchase, we would be happy to put you in touch with one of our preferred binders, or offer advice regarding selecting an antique book binder near you.
+They can rebind your Bible in your choice of leather color and texture, stamp any design or words you please into the leather spine or covers.

-Quality book binders usually only charge $150 to $300, depending upon the size of the Bible, and amount of stamping or ornamentation you desire.
-Typically, they can have your custom-bound Bible back in your hands within just a week or two, and “rush service” is available for an additional fee.
+Quality bookbinders usually only charge a few hundred to several hundred dollars, depending upon the size of the Bible, and amount of stamping or ornamentation you desire.
 Please remember: we do not do this work, but we can refer you to those who do it particularly well.
 Your ancient Bible’s binding can easily look exactly as you want it to look.

 Of course, we do.
-We can do an “authorization only” on your credit card for any purchase up to $10,000, (not actually charging anything to the card), just to verify that the card and address are yours, and that you have a sufficient credit line… and then we ship your Bible via FED EX OVERNIGHT, so you have it the next day.
-There is no charge for the shipping, even if you return it.
-Examine the ancient Bible for two or three days, and call us back to let us know if you are satisfied.
+We ship your Bible via FED EX OVERNIGHT, so you have it the next day.
+There is no charge for the shipping to you, even if you return it.
+Examine the ancient Bible for up to seven days, and call us back to let us know if you are satisfied.
 If it is not all that you hoped it would be, we can either try again with another Bible… or you can return it and owe us nothing.

-STEP ONE is to visit our Search Our Current Inventory page to browse the best selections from our current inventory of ancient Bibles.
+STEP ONE is to Search Our Current Inventory to browse the best selections from our available inventory of ancient Bibles.

 In the very rare instance that a customer is not completely satisfied with the first Bible they receive from us, their reasons usually offer us great insight into what they do and do not like about it, and the second Bible we ship is exactly what they wanted.
 Our “return rate” is less than one percent, however, so over 99% of the time our customers are pleased with the first Bible they receive from us.

-You never pay a dime for any FED EX Overnight shipping, coming or going.
+You never pay a dime for any FED EX Overnight shipping to you.
 No risk.
 No obligation.
 We bring our showroom to you within 24 hours.
 Your satisfaction is guaranteed.
 Just contact us to discuss your options.

 The most important thing to understand about antiquarian and rare Bibles, is that their value (their price) is determined by a variety of factors, including: